-162. Payment of Compensation
+Payment of Compensation.

-- (1) In line with the provisions of Section 107 of the Act, mineral title holders shall pay compensation: - (a) to the occupier or owner of land for any disturbance or damage of the surface of the land; - (b) to the owner of any crop, economic tree, building or work damaged, removed or destroyed in the course of mining operation after due valuation by a government approved valuer.
+(a) to the occupier or owner of land for any disturbance or damage of the surface of the land ;

+(b) to the owner of any crop, economic tree, building or work damaged, removed or destroyed in the course of mining operation after due valuation by a government approved valuer.